GLP-1 Pipeline 2026: Obesity Drug Timeline

 Survodutide (Boehringer Ingelheim / Zealand Pharma) is a dual GLP-1/glucagon receptor agonist in the Phase 3 SYNCHRONIZE program.
 The program includes four trials: SYNCHRONIZE-1 (obesity), SYNCHRONIZE-2 (T2D), SYNCHRONIZE-3 (MASH), and SYNCHRONIZE-4.

 Survodutide’s dual-agonist mechanism (GLP-1 + glucagon) differs from retatrutide’s triple-agonist approach and from CagriSema’s GLP-1/amylin combination, making it a structurally distinct competitive entry.
-Phase 2 data also showed liver-fat reduction, positioning it as a potential MASH therapy alongside its obesity indication.
+Phase 2 data also showed liver-fat reduction, positioning it as a potential MASH therapy candidate alongside the obesity indication.
 For help evaluating these candidates, see our analysis of the best obesity drug in 2026.

 Mazdutide (IBI362): The Dual GLP-1/Glucagon Agonist